 As an executive, you carry a lot of responsibility.
 If something goes awry, whether it’s missing monthly targets, losing a major customer or facing product launch delays, how do you react?
 Do you panic, get overwhelmed or complain and lash out at those around you?
 Those with executive presence demonstrate strong emotional intelligence and self-control, including a calm and rational approach to solving problems with decisive and timely execution of solutions.

 Is your body language open and positive?

 When you speak, how you conduct yourself physically impacts your messaging.
+This holds true during both virtual and in-person interaction.
 Positive and open body language includes regular eye contact, upright posture (not slouching or hunching over), open stance (not blocking others with the angle of your shoulders), offering a firm handshake and controlling nervous habits (e.g., pacing or toe-tapping).
 These cues signal confidence, authority and congeniality.

 For additional guidance about body language, see Why Your Body Language Matters In Business.

 Do you deliver consistently?

 The familiar declaration, “You have my word,” is only as good as the reputation of the person promising it.
 When others think of you, do they believe you are reliable, get things done and deliver as promised?
 Those with solid executive presence follow through on commitments.
 They don’t tell people they’ll do something, and then push it off or forget about it.